 Breckenridge is one of those resorts that many people love, and a few love to hate.
 But with 1.6 million skier days a year, there’s clearly enough people that love it to prove this is a great ski resort.

 Breckenridge is fantastic for families, in particular those that cringe at the thought of accommodation prices at its pricier sister resorts further down the i70.
-There are some great value accommodation options, plenty of family restaurants and the town is laid-back and friendly.
-Some would say this personality comes from the local’s preference for a certain type of weed - Breckenridge was one of the first Colorado towns to legalise possession of marijuana.
-But whether it’s that or the town’s cute historic main street and its surrounding streets are dotted with world-class restaurants and bars (head to Ollie's to rub shoulders with the locals), shops and boutiques, a unique arts district, a town brewery (Breckeridge Brewery is a must-visit), and everything you'll need for a ski holiday.
+There are some great value accommodation options, plenty of family restaurants, and the town is laid-back and friendly - a real town with true Colorado locals and lots of character.
+The historic main street and its surrounding streets are dotted with world-class restaurants and bars (head to Ollie's to rub shoulders with the locals), shops and boutiques, a unique arts district, a town brewery (Breckeridge Brewery is a must-visit), and everything you'll need for a ski holiday.
 Scout definitely loves Breck's relaxed and down-to-earth atmosphere.

 Along with families who come for the value and family-friendly terrain, Breckenridge is also popular with freestyle skiers and boarders thanks to its world-class terrain parks and 22ft (6.7m) Superpipe.
-In fact, the resort has a 26-person Breck Pro Team of elite athletes that it sponsors.
-Thanks to the facilities, the resort is home to the Dew Tour which sees world-class freestyle athletes, including Shaun White, descending on the town for four days of competition every December (in 2013 it will be December 12-15).
-With its popularity with this crowd, it’s not surprising that Breck has a jumping nightlife.
-There are more than 30 bars, nightclubs and lounges in the downtown area.
+Thanks to the facilities, the resort is home to the Dew Tour which sees world-class freestyle athletes descending on the town for four days of competition every December.
+With incredible facilities, fantastic skiing and snowboarding and a vibrant nightlife, it's no wonder Breckenridge is popular among local (and international) skiers alike.

 Scout Field Guide >

 There are plenty of other activities in Breckenridge other than skiing such as Interpretive Ecology tours when you “Ski with a Forest Ranger”, snowshoeing, dinner sleigh rides to Peak 9, mine tours, snowmobiling and dog sledding, amongst others.
 There’s also an ice-skating rink and several day spas, or simply take a wander of the historic town and enjoy the many shops, cafes, and boutiques scattered throughout Breckenridge.

 Denver International Airport is about a two-hour drive away and has direct flights from most cities in the US.
 The major interstate that heads west out of Denver, the i70, can be notoriously slow in bad weather and with weekend traffic, so allow plenty of spare time if catching a flight.